9th8/up-to-date-real-world-haskell/23-gui-programming-with-gtk2hs.md

 GTK+, like many GUI toolkits, is an *event-driven* toolkit.
-That means that instead of, say, displaying a dialog box and waiting for the user to click on a button, we instead tell gtk2hs what function to call if a certain button is clicked, but don\'t sit there waiting for a click in the dialog box.
+That means that instead of, say, displaying a dialog box and waiting for the user to click on a button, we instead tell gtk2hs what function to call if a certain button is clicked, but don't sit there waiting for a click in the dialog box.

 This is different from the model traditionally used for console